 All aspects of the phytoplasmas and the diseases they cause, from epidemiology to genome analysis, diagnosis, physiopathology, control, recovery, taxonomy, and more, are being investigated.

 The interaction between pathogens and host tissues is a key aspect of pathogen virulence and host resistance.
 During the last years we focused our studies on phytoplasmas and their hosts, most of these are important crops for Italian agriculture.
-Currently we are setting up integrated approaches based on advanced microscopy and molecular techniques to give new insight on the interactions between phytoplasmas and phloem sieve elements and on the phytoplasma manipulation of host gene expression during flowering (Musetti, Firrao) -- PAPERS
+Currently we are setting up integrated approaches based on advanced microscopy and molecular techniques to give new insight on the interactions between phytoplasmas and phloem sieve elements and on the phytoplasma manipulation of host gene expression during flowering.

 Plants frequently host endophytic fungi and/or bacteria which, for all or part of their lifecycle, colonize the tissues of living plants without causing disease.
 Endophytes establish mutualistic relationships with plants also inducing physiological modifications in their hosts, making them more resistant against biotic or environmental stresses.

-In a recent work we combined culture-dependent and culture-independent methods to estimate the diversity of grapevine fungal endophytic community, and we also developed a fingerprinting tool based on DGGE (Denaturing Gradient Gel Electrophoresis) useful to describe and compare the fungal diversity in grapevine plants.
-Recent research activities focus on the use endophytic microorganisms as an alternative strategy against plant pathogens affecting economically important crops.
 An example is given by P.s.actinidiae (see below) and kiwi plants: starting from asymptomatic individuals selected in highly epidemic areas, endophytic organisms were isolated and tested for their antimicrobial activity.
 Some promising results obtained in vitro will be tested in artificial infection under controlled and field conditions.
-(Martini, Musetti) -- PAPERS

 A look in the genome features of the pathogens may provide valuable hints to understand why and how they cause diseases.
-Recently, we used the so called Second Generation Sequencing to investigate the genomes of bacterial strainsbelonging to Pseudomonas syringe pv. syringae, P.s. pv. actinidiae, P.s. pv. theae, P. avellanae, P. savastanoi, "Candidatus Phytoplasma asteris", Ca. P. pruni", Xanthomonas perforans, and more.
-The genome studies provided information that is being exploited for the characterization of pathogenicity factors and for the refinement of the taxonomy of the groups involved.
-(Torelli - Firrao) -- PAPERS
+We used Second Generation Sequencing to investigate the genomes of bacterial strainsbelonging to Pseudomonas syringe pv. syringae, P.s. pv. actinidiae, P.s. pv. theae, P. avellanae, P. savastanoi, "Candidatus Phytoplasma asteris", Ca. P. pruni", Xanthomonas perforans, and more.
+The genome studies provided information that is being exploited for the characterization of virulence and pathogenicity factors and for the refinement of the taxonomy of the groups involved.